With every year passing, routers are coming with more and more signal strength so that they can cover your entire house under WiFi blanket.

-A WiFi extender (also called by many as WiFi repeater or WiFi booster) is wirelessly connected to a router or an access point (which means extender should get strong WiFi signals in first place), receives the WiFi signal, and re-transmits them.
+A WiFi extender (also called by many as WiFi repeater or WiFi booster) is wirelessly connected to a router or an access point (which means extender should get strong WiFi signals in the first place), receives the WiFi signal, and re-transmits them.

-Ideal location of these extenders is the halfway between your main router and a dead-spot.
+The ideal location of these extenders is the halfway between your main router and a dead-spot.

 The re-transmitted signal won’t be as powerful though, and with each hop, the latency will increase which is not so good for tasks like online gaming.